 To be considered for funding, all project ideas must be submitted at the LOI stage.
 If new issues or opportunities arise after LOIs are due and warrant a rapid research response, please contact us and we will consider these on a case by case basis.

 Investment in research is a long-term strategic initiative of the Grain Farmers of Ontario.
-Our goal is to target our research, innovation, and knowledge transfer initiatives to enhance our farmer-members’ profitability.
-The updated 2019 Grain Farmers of Ontario Research Priorities are available online at http://gfo.ca/research/research-priorities/.
-At the top of this document, we have highlighted five high priority areas.
-We are still accepting proposals in all research priority areas, but the high priority areas will be given special consideration.
+Our goal is to target our research and innovation investments toward opportunities that will enhance our farmer members’ returns.
+The updated 2020 Grain Farmers of Ontario Research Priorities are attached and available online at http://gfo.ca/research/research-priorities/.
 The Research Project Database outlining current and past Grain Farmers of Ontario research investments can be found at http://gfo.ca/research/research-project-database/.

-Grain Farmers of Ontario has implemented a new process for funding which now includes a Letter of Intent (LOI) stage for the 2019 Call for Research Proposals.
-The purpose of the LOI is to allow researchers to convey a project concept with an estimated budget so that Grain Farmers of Ontario has the chance to screen project ideas and provide feedback prior to requesting the full proposals for successful LOIs.
-This approach should also make better use of researchers’ time developing full proposals by increasing the funding success rate of those project ideas reaching the full proposal stage.
+The purpose of this call for Letters of Intent (LOI) is to allow researchers to convey a project concept with an estimated budget so that Grain Farmers of Ontario has the chance to screen project ideas and provide feedback prior to requesting the full proposals for successful LOIs.

-Grain Farmers of Ontario strongly encourages partnerships among research institutions and with other funding agencies, where relevant.
+Grain Farmers of Ontario strongly encourages partnerships amongst research institutions and with other funding agencies, where relevant.
 If you would like to discuss linkages with other funding programs, please give us a call.